Ojey-egwuda/European-Soccer-Database-Analysis/README.md

 INTRODUCTION

-In this project, We will analyze data of 11 European Professsional leagues from seasons 2008 - 2016.
+In this project, We will analyze data of 11 European Professional leagues from seasons 2008 - 2016.

 The Dataset Includes;